silveste/learning-stuff/subjects/typescript.md

     READ_ONLY = 1,
     AUTHOR = 3,
   }
-  //Typescript inferes the value of the other 2 constants when missing enum UserTypes {
+  //Typescript infers the value of the other 2 constants when missing enum UserTypes {
     ADMIN = 0,
     READ_ONLY,